marshmallow-code/marshmallow/docs/custom_fields.rst

 ----------

 - Need to add schema-level validation, post-processing, or error handling behavior?
 See the :doc:`extending` page.
-- For example applications using marshmallow, check out the :doc:`examples` page.
+- For example applications using marshmallow, check out the :doc:`examples/index` page.